whitedevil-glitch/auto-license-number-plate-recognition/README.md

 <b>
 The installation depends on your operating system.
 I am using this program on Windows.

 We should add an PATH to windows system variables.
 Actually it’s an easy step.
-Firstly we find and copy the root folder of the tesseract installation. :
+Firstly we find and copy the root folder of the tesseract installation.
+That should be looking like this:

 ``` C:\Program Files\Tesseract-OCR ```